dida-do/dida-tools/README.md

 }
 ```

-Note that the config contains objects such as functions and classes which corresponding keyword arguments
+Note that the config contains objects such as functions and classes with corresponding keyword arguments
-(for example `OPTIMIZER` and the corresponding `OPTIMIZER_CONFIG` with for example the learning rate).
+(for example `OPTIMIZER` and the corresponding `OPTIMIZER_CONFIG` with the learning rate).
 The reason for this seemingly verbose architecture is that training routines can be fully captured and shared.
 Additionally, they can easily be logged and no code refactoring is required to exchange hyperparameters.
 Everything can happen in the config, once the training routine is set up as desired.